 - Any amount of Carer's Benefit in excess of the basic SWA rate for your situation (either the Qualified Adult rate or the personal rate of SWA) is not taken into account.

 - Rehabilitative earnings disregard: A certain amount of your income from rehabilitative work is not taken into account.
 If you are getting Disability Allowance or Blind Pension, €120 from rehabilitative training or employment is not taken into account in the assessment for Rent Supplement.
 Any earnings over €120 from rehabilitative training or employment will affect your Rent Supplement.
 If you are earning above €120 you can be assessed using whichever disregard is most in your interest - either the Rehabilitative earnings disregard or the Household income disregard (but not both).

-- Household income disregard: A certain amount of your household income is not taken into account. €75 of any additional household income* is not taken into account.
+- Household income disregard: A certain amount of your household income is not taken into account. €75 of any additional household income* above the SWA rate for your circumstances is not taken into account.
 Also, 25% of additional household income over €75 is not taken into account.
 There is no upper limit on the amount that can be disregarded.

 Additional household income includes income from employment, maintenance payments in excess of €95.23, Family Income Supplement, Community Employment (CE), Back to Work Allowance, Back to Enterprise Allowance or FÁS course.

 If you were getting Rent Supplement before 5 June 2007 you can continue to have your income assessed using the old income disregards, unless the current income disregards ensure a more favourable assessment.
 However, if you do not claim Rent Supplement for more than 13 weeks you will be assessed using the current income disregards.
 Further information is available on how income was assessed for Rent Supplement before 5 June 2007.